-- -security situation may unexpectedly worsen in the target bordering regions, which may delay some travels and activities.
-This risk will be paid more attention in designing further actions. - -procurement process of large amounts took considerably more time then anticipated.
-Project will take this into account in its further activities. - Harsh climate and unfavorable winter weather conditions in the target regions sometimes impeded the smooth implementation of project activities.
-For example, the distribution of fodder in Gegharkunik region was delayed till mid-January due to blizzards and practically impassable roads.
-Project will pay more attention to possible weather and climate related effects on the implementation, especially till mid-Spring period.
+- Ukrainian war had its impact on overall pace of the project implementation.
+It caused some disturbances in transfers and logistics in South Caucasus.
+This entailed in delays, for instance, in procurement and transfer of photovoltaic solar panels.
+In addition, the activity of provision of micro grants for non-agricultural and agricultural micro and small businesses was affected as well.
+The beneficiaries and implementing CSOs have encountered difficulties in procuring and importing some equipment due to disturbed logistics.
+These will result in some delays in acquisition of necessary agricultural and non-agricultural equipment for the project beneficiaries. - -another issue was the flagrant fluctuation of exchange rates (USD, Euro, Armenian dram), which directly affected the project financial and budgetary progress.
+One hand project was able to save some funds only due to these fluctuations, on the other hands, some activities, pre-calculated in AMD, required significantly more means in USD.
+Decreasing Euro value against USD further exacerbated the situation, as project funding is in Euro.
+Project staff strictly monitored the financial expenses not to allow any major risk drastically and negatively affecting the overall budget. - -security situation may unexpectedly worsen in the target bordering regions, which may delay some travels and activities.
+This risk is continued to be paid more attention in designing project actions. - -procurement process of large amounts took considerably more time than anticipated.
+Project will take this into account in its further activities. - harsh climate and unfavorable winter weather conditions in target regions sometimes impeded the smooth implementation of project activities.
+Project will pay more attention to possible weather and climate related effects on the implementation, especially in late Autumn period. - Provision of non-agricultural micro-grants directly by UNDP appeared to be cumbersome and not much ineffective.
+That's why project changed its approach and selected implementing partners/parties among local organizations to implement this activity.
+Local grassroots NGOs or CSOs were more involved and consulted in the project implementation process.

-Where the communication of specific information to the Commission under Article 8.1 of the General Conditions would raise difficulties in light of the internal rules of the International Organisation, both Parties commit to consult each other with a view to finding a mutually acceptable solution.

-- Provision of non-agricultural micro-grants directly by UNDP appeared to be cumbersome and not much ineffective.
-Project will change its approach and select an implementing partners/parties among local organizations to implement this activity. - -Local grassroots NGOs or CSOs are to be more involved and consulted in the project implementation process.
 Those organizations are usually well aware of the real situation, conditions, vulnerabilities and peculiarities of potential beneficiaries in their respective remote areas.
 They are more agile, and usually implement humanitarian and short-term development action faster.
-In this sense, they are able to more effectively guide and implement some key activities in the field.
-Additionally, the project will contribute to the development of local civil society in the targeted bordering/remote regions of Armenia. - Another appearing issue is the local self-governance bodies elections on-going process in Vardenis community, with its unclear and disputed results.
-This engendered a situation where the local self-governing bodies aren't yet completely formed, and the process of the community head election is disputed.
-The situation may potentially hamper or delay project activities in this community. - -Overall, it seems more future actions/funds/projects are required to continue supporting the large number of DPs, and addressing their poignant needs for further development.
+In this sense, they were able to more effectively guide and implement some key activities in the field.
+Additionally, the project in its turn contributed to the development of local civil society in the targeted bordering/remote regions of Armenia. - Another risky issue were the local self-governance bodies elections on-going processes in Vardenis, Goris, Sisian communities, with their disputed results.
+This engendered a situation where the local self-governing bodies weren't fully functional.
+The situation sometimes hindered project activities in those communities - -As conclusion, more future actions/funds/projects are required to continue supporting the large number of DPs, and addressing their poignant needs for sustaining their livelihoods and development.